April 2, 2026

 • Disclosure when consumers interact with AI — clear and conspicuous disclosure when a reasonable consumer might believe they are interacting with a human (the chatbot/voice-bot scope)

-• Prohibition on AI developed for unlawful intentional discrimination under Texas or federal law
+• Prohibition on AI developed or deployed for unlawful intentional discrimination under Texas or federal law

-• Restrictions on certain government AI uses — social scoring, biometric ID without consent, certain elections-related uses
+• Restrictions on certain government AI uses — including social scoring, certain biometric capture, and other prohibited public-sector uses

 Note: TRAIGA's scope is narrower than the Colorado AI Act.
 It does not impose comprehensive impact-assessment requirements like Colorado's § 6-1-1703(3).